Summer Creative Jobs

 Artists should have strong interest in creating work, and proficiency in painting is valuable but not required.
 Drawing skills or digital art making skills are valuable.
 We seek youth who are creative, hard-working, responsible, dedicated to the craft and eager to learn.
 We gladly answer questions and share more information via email, or through social media.

-SUMMARY: Apply to Mint’s summer creative jobs on the Grow Detroit’s Young Talent website – and then be in touch with us in March or early April.
+SUMMARY: Apply to Mint’s summer creative jobs on the Grow Detroit’s Young Talent website – and then be in touch with us in March or April.
 The overall GDYT deadline is May 30; Mint expects to hire all artists – workers by May 1.